AdobeDocs/campaign-standard.de-DE/help/automating/using/subscription-services.md

    ![](assets/subscription_activity_example2.png)

-* Mit der Aktivität **[!UICONTROL Abstimmung]** werden die Daten der Datei als der Profildimension der Adobe-Campaign-Datenbank zugehörig identifiziert.
-Der Tab **[!UICONTROL Identifizierung]** ist als einziger bereits konfiguriert.
+* A **[!UICONTROL Reconciliation]** activity identifies the data from the file as belonging to the profile dimension of the Adobe Campaign database.
+Only the **[!UICONTROL Identification]** tab is configured.
 Durch ihn lassen sich die Daten der Datei über die E-Mail-Adresse der Profile identifizieren.

    ![](assets/subscription_activity_example3.png)

-* **[!UICONTROL Deduplizierung]** zur Identifizierung eventueller Dubletten, basierend auf dem **email**-Feld der (aus der Abstimmung hervorgegangenen) temporären Ressource.
+* A **[!UICONTROL Deduplication]** based on the **email** field of the temporary resource (resulting from the reconciliation) identifies any duplicates.
 Sollten die aus der Datei importierten Daten Dubletten enthalten, wird die Anmeldung für einen Dienst für alle Datensätze fehlschlagen.

    ![](assets/subscription_activity_example5.png)

-* Mit einer **[!UICONTROL An-/Abmeldedienst]**-Aktivität können Sie den Dienst auswählen, für den die Profile angemeldet sein müssen, sowie das dem Abonnementdatum entsprechende Feld und den Ursprung des Abonnements.
+* A **[!UICONTROL Subscription Services]** activity lets you select the service to which the profiles must be subscribed, the field corresponding to the subscription date, and the origin of the subscription.

    ![](assets/subscription_activity_example4.png)